ismrm-coding-secret-session/testing-your-code/README.md

 # Testing your code

-This repository contains simple working examples of how to test you code, in difference languages.
+This repository contains simple working examples of how to test your code, in difference languages.
 Each example is hosted in a branch using the name of that language.

 Branches:
 * [python](https://github.com/ismrm-coding-secret-session/testing-your-code/tree/python)